Murder of Sophie Toscan du Plantier: Key witness

-On 11 January 1997, a woman who lived in Schull rang the Gardaí from a payphone using an alias to state she saw a man on Kealfadda Bridge at 3:00 a.m. on the night of the murder.
+On 11 January 1997, a woman who lived in Schull rang the Gardaí from a payphone using an alias to state she saw a man on Kealfadda Bridge at 3 am on the night of the murder.
 A public appeal was made on television for her to come forward to give a statement.
-She called the station from her house to say she would not come forward, the call was traced and she was subsequently identified.
+She called the station from her house to say she would not come forward, but the call was traced and she was subsequently identified.

 The woman said she was driving with a man who was not her husband and was unwilling to give evidence publicly.
 In 2015, under oath, she named the man as a since deceased man from Longford.

 In the 2003 libel trial, she gave evidence on behalf of the newspapers that the man she saw on the bridge was Bailey.

 In 2004, she was threatened with legal action by Bailey to retract her statements.
 In 2005, she reported being intimidated by Bailey in her shop.

 In 2015, she gave evidence on behalf of Bailey in his wrongful arrest civil case.
 She contradicted her earlier testimony.
 A transcript of her testimony was referred to the DPP to examine whether she had committed perjury.

-Murder trial
+French murder trial

-Under French law, extraterritorial jurisdiction applies to the murder of a French citizen anywhere in the world.

 In 2007, the Association for the Truth on the Murder of Sophie Toscan du Plantier née Bouniol was founded by her family in order to advance the investigation.

 In February 2010, a European Arrest Warrant was issued by a French magistrate which led to the High Court in Ireland granting an extradition order.
 This was appealed to the Supreme Court by Bailey.
 In March 2012, the appeal was granted by the Irish Supreme Court.
 All five judges upheld the appeal on the ground that the French authorities had no intention to try him at this stage; four of the judges also upheld the argument that the European Arrest Warrant prohibited surrendering Bailey to France because the alleged offence occurred outside French territory and there was an absence of reciprocity.

+In 2016, Bailey wrote to the Director of Public Prosectutions asking for a trial in Ireland so he could clear his name, which did not happen.

 In March 2017, Bailey was arrested in Ireland on foot of a European Arrest Warrant issued by the French authorities.
 The warrant sought to extradite Bailey to France to stand trial for the voluntary homicide of Sophie Toscan du Plantier and the High Court of Ireland endorsed the warrant.
 Bailey was successful in avoiding extradition, and in 2018, a French court ruled there was "sufficient grounds" for Bailey to face trial in absentia.

-Bailey was convicted of murder and sentenced to 25 years in prison on 31 May 2019.
+Bailey was convicted in absentia in Paris of murder and sentenced to 25 years in prison on May 31, 2019.